occampos/Global_Happiness_Analysis/README.md

 <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/happiness_scale.png">

-The majority of countries reported a state of happiness (40.1%) or moderateness (39.4%) totalling (79.5%) as displayed in Visual 1.
-Conversely, a minority of the globe (28 countries or 20.4%) reported unhappiness.
+The majority of countries reported a state of happiness (40.1%) or moderateness (39.4%) totaling (79.5%) as displayed in Visual 1.
+Conversely, a minority of the world (28 countries or 20.4%) reported unhappiness.
 Overall, the global trend for 2023 indicates a prevalence of moderate to higher happiness levels.
 Visual 2 illustrates that the majority of countries had happiness score averages ranging between 5 and 6 in 2023.

 <table>
 <tr><th><img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_16.png" width="390" height="370"> </th><th><img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_03.png"  width="411" height="370"></th></tr>